envelope-project/laik/Guidelines.md

 ## Contributor Rules

+* roles
+  * regular developer
+  * core contributor / maintainer

 * implementations of public API functions must be documented in doxygen syntax
   * what is the function about
   * description of input / output parameters
   * error condition

+* new features
-* each new feature must be developed in a feature branch, named "contributor initials/feature"
+  * must be developed in a feature branch, named "contributor initials/feature"
-* for each new feature, before it can be merged into "dev"
+  * only to be merged into "dev" (= development branch for next release)
-  * a test for this feature must exist and succeed in Travis
+  * a test for the feature must exist and be part of the test suite
+  * make sure the test works in Travis (not just on your developer laptop)
+  * generated files (also from test runs) should be excluded via .gitignore, and must be deleted by "make clear"
   * changes must include a description of the new feature in the adequate manual section

 * Reviews are done by using Github PRs

 * API changes must be reviewed before merge by at least one core contributor

 * before merging, the feature must work on current "dev" top, ie. the feature branch must be rebased to "dev" with Travis suceeding, always resulting in fast-forward merges

 * bug fixes must be reviewed, and should include a test which shows that the bug indeed is fixed

 * Commit Message